 Using the same Herbie Re Ltd. Bermuda-domiciled special purpose insurer (SPI), Fidelis is seeking to secure three layers of reinsurance coverage, all on an industry loss trigger basis against losses from named storms or earthquakes across the United States and territories including Puerto Rico, the U.S. Virgin Islands, and District of Columbia.

-The Herbie Re 2020-2 cat bond will provide Fidelis with first-event coverage, where as the first 2020-1 transaction provides the company with second-event protection.
+The Herbie Re 2020-2 cat bond will provide Fidelis with aggregate retro reinsurance coverage, where as the first 2020-1 transaction provides the company with second-event protection.

 For this second Herbie Re catastrophe bond, the special purpose insurer will seek to issue three tranches of notes, two of which will provide coverage across a four-year term and the other across two-years.